Oron people: Language (Nsíŋ Oro)

 Numbers ranging from zero to ten.

 Religion and cosmology

 Culture and tradition

 The Oron people have a unique culture and tradition.
 Oron Nation has a rich culture expressed in songs, folklore and dances.
-The first National Museum east of the Niger is in Oron known as the Oron Museum which contain severally cravings and artifacts of the Oron People dated back to 2370BC.
+The first National Museum east of the Niger is in Oron known as the Oron Museum which contain severally cravings and artifacts of the Oron People dated back to 2370 BC.

 Naming structure

 is another interesting aspect of Oron culture which is quite different from some other cultures outside Akwa Ibom (and probably Eastern Nigeria) is the way that children are named.
 A child is given his/her own name as a first name (e.g. Okon, Etim, Joe, Affiong etc.), then the father's first name is the child's middle name, and the family name is the child's surname.
 So, if someone is named John Okung Enyenihi, it is easy to figure out that his name is John, son of Okung, from the Enyenihi family.